 Yes it’s free.
-Click on the images to expand them.
+Click on the screenshot images below to expand them.

 Then click away from them to return to the main screen

 Register & verify your email

 Enter your name and email address, and create a password.
 We’ll email you a link to verify your account.
 (Check your spam/bin folders too).

 Create your profile